MicrosoftDocs/sql-docs/docs/linux/includes/linux-supported-platforms-2022.md

 | Docker Engine 1.8+ on Linux | N/A | [Installation guide](../quickstart-install-connect-docker.md) | [Get Docker](https://www.docker.com/get-started) |

 > [!TIP]
 > For more information, review the [system requirements](../sql-server-linux-setup.md#system) for [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] on Linux.
 For the latest support policy for [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)], see the [Technical support policy for Microsoft SQL Server](/troubleshoot/sql/general/support-policy-sql-server).
+>
-You should run production workloads on supported platforms like [Red Hat Enterprise Linux](https://www.redhat.com/technologies/linux-platforms/enterprise-linux/sql-server), [Ubuntu Pro](https://ubuntu.com/pro](https://ubuntu.com/blog/microsoft-sql-server-on-ubuntu), and [SUSE Linux Enterprise Server](https://www.suse.com/c/microsoft-sql-server-on-suse-linux-enterprise-server-new-suse-best-practices), as they receive regular OS security updates, and they have support coverage options that Enterprise database deployments need.
+> You should run production workloads on supported platforms like [Red Hat Enterprise Linux](https://www.redhat.com/technologies/linux-platforms/enterprise-linux/sql-server), [SUSE Linux Enterprise Server](https://www.suse.com/c/microsoft-sql-server-on-suse-linux-enterprise-server-new-suse-best-practices), and [Ubuntu Pro](https://ubuntu.com/blog/microsoft-sql-server-on-ubuntu), as they receive regular OS security updates, and have support coverage options that you need for Enterprise database deployments.